 Plasmodium falciparum accounts for the majority of over 600’000 malaria-associated deaths annually.
 Parasites resistant to nearly all antimalarials have emerged and the need for drugs with alternative modes of action is thus undoubted.
 The FK506-binding protein PfFKBP35 has gained attention as a promising drug target due to its high affinity to the macrolide compound FK506 (tacrolimus).
 Whilst there is considerable interest in targeting PfFKBP35 with small molecules, a genetic validation of this factor as a drug target is missing and its function in parasite biology remains elusive.
-Here, we show that limiting PfFKBP35 levels are lethal to P. falciparum and result in a delayed-death phenotype that is characterized by defective ribosome homeostasis and stalled protein translation.
-We furthermore show that FK506, unlike the role of this drug in model organisms, exerts its anti-proliferative activity in a PfFKBP35-independent manner and, using cellular thermal shift assays, we identify FK506-targets beyond PfFKBP35.
+Here, we show that limiting PfFKBP35 levels are lethal to P. falciparum and result in a delayed death-like phenotype that is characterized by defective ribosome homeostasis and stalled protein synthesis.
+Our data furthermore suggest that FK506, unlike the action of this drug in model organisms, exerts its anti-proliferative activity in a PfFKBP35-independent manner and, using cellular thermal shift assays, we identify putative FK506-targets beyond PfFKBP35.
 In addition to revealing first insights into the function of PfFKBP35, our results show that FKBP-binding drugs can adopt non-canonical modes of action – with major implications for the development of FK506-derived molecules active against Plasmodium parasites and other eukaryotic pathogens.

 Despite considerable progress in recent years, malaria remains one of the major global health threats (1).
 The apicomplexan parasite Plasmodium falciparum is responsible for the vast majority of the over 600’000 malaria deaths in 2020.
 Most of this burden is carried by infants and children under the age of five in sub-Saharan Africa.
 Malaria deaths increased by 12% compared to 2019, which can at least in part be explained by the COVID-19 related suspension of malaria control and treatment measures (1).
 In addition, the emergence of parasites resistant to most antimalarials, including artemisinin-based combination therapies, endangers current and future disease elimination efforts and underscores the need for developing drugs with alternative modes of action (2).

-Here, we generated inducible PfFKBP35 knock-out, knock-down as well as over-expression cell lines and show that PfFKBP35 is essential for asexual replication of blood forms.
-We demonstrate that PfFKBP35 is vital for ribosome homeostasis on the post-transcriptional level and likely acts as a chaperone during the biogenesis of ribosomes in the nucleus.
-As a result, PfFKBP35 knock-out parasites stall protein translation prior to dying at the early schizont stage, which underpins the potential of PfFKBP35 as a drug target.
-Using cellular thermal shift assays (CETSA), we corroborate the high affinity binding of FK506 to PfFKBP35 and reveal interactions of the PfFKBP35/FK506 pair with ribosome-associated proteins.
-Importantly, however, our data demonstrate that FK506 fails at inhibiting the essential function of PfFKBP35 and exerts its antimalarial activity in a PfFKBP35-independent manner.
-While this has major implications for the development of future FK506-based antimalarials and/or PfFKBP35-inhibiting drugs, we identify putative targets of FK506 beyond PfFKBP35 in P. falciparum.
+Here, we generated inducible PfFKBP35 knock-out, knock-down as well as over-expression cell lines and demonstrate that PfFKBP35 is essential for asexual replication of blood forms.
+We show that the knock-out of PfFKBP35 results in reduced levels of ribosomal proteins and stalled protein synthesis.
+However, these effects are not reflected in the parasite transcriptome, indicating a vital role at the post-transcriptional level.
+While the mechanistic link between PfFKBP35 and ribosome homeostasis remains elusive, our data underpins the potential of PfFKBP35 as a drug target and, using cellular thermal shift assays (CETSA), we corroborate the high affinity binding of FK506 to PfFKBP35.
+Importantly, however, our data does not support scenarios in which FK506 inhibits the essential function of PfFKBP35, suggesting that it exerts its antimalarial activity in a PfFKBP35-independent manner, which has major implications for the development of future FK506-based antimalarials and/or PfFKBP35- inhibiting drugs.

 Next, we generated a cell line allowing for the conditional knock-out of the endogenous coding sequence using a dimerizable Cre recombinase (DiCre)-based system (32).
 Specifically, we introduced two loxP sites – one within a synthetic intron (33) downstream of the start codon and one after the stop codon of the fkbp35 coding region – and added a green fluorescent protein (gfp) sequence downstream of this expression cassette (Figs. 1C, S2A).
 As a result, these NF54/iKO-FKBP35 parasites express tag-free, wild-type (WT) PfFKBP35 protein under control conditions (FKBP35WT).
 Upon DiCre activation, the loxP sites are recombined and the fkbp35 locus is excised from the parasite genome (Figs. 1C, S2B).
 Under these knock-out conditions (FKBP35KO), parasites express cytosolic GFP under control of the endogenous fkbp35 promoter.
 This setup allows monitoring knock-out efficiency at the single cell level and revealed that DiCre successfully deleted fkbp35 in the vast majority of parasites (Fig. 1D).

 In a first attempt, we induced the fkbp35 knock-out in synchronous ring stage NF54/iKO-FKBP35 parasites at 0-6 hours post erythrocyte invasion (hpi), i.e. prior to the expected peak transcription of fkbp35 (34).
-These FKBP35KO parasites showed a delayed death phenotype: parasites completed intra-erythrocytic development in the first generation (G1) without noticeable effects (Fig. 1E) and entered the next generation (G2) with a multiplication rate similar to that of the FKBP35WT control population (Fig. 1F).
+These FKBP35KO parasites showed a delayed death-like phenotype.
+In the first generation (G1), parasites completed intra-erythrocytic development without noticeable effects (Fig. 1E) and entered the next generation (G2) with a multiplication rate similar to that of the FKBP35WT control population (Fig. 1F).
 In G2, however, FKBP35KO parasites arrested at the late trophozoite/early schizont stage (approximately 30-36 hpi) with many cells failing to enter DNA replication in the S-phase (Fig. 1E).
 To investigate this phenomenon in more detail, we induced the fkbp35 knock-out at three different time points during the IDC.
 Similar to DiCre activation at 0-6 hpi, knocking out fkbp35 at 12-18 hpi resulted in parasite death at the trophozoite/schizont stage of the subsequent generation.
 However, when induced at 24-30 hpi or 34-40 hpi in G1, parasites did not only complete the current IDC but also successfully passed through G2 before they eventually arrested in G3 (Fig. 1G).
 Considering that low PfFKBP35 levels are sufficient to maintain the essential function of the protein, as observed with the NF54/iKD-FKBP35 parasites (see Fig. S1C-D), it is conceivable that proteins expressed between 0 and 24hpi, i.e. prior to deleting fkbp35 from the genome, allow parasites to enter G3.

-The delayed death of FKBP35KO is reminiscent of a phenotype observed in apicoplast-deficient parasites (3536).
-We therefore tested if PfFKBP35 is involved in apicoplast biology, but did not find evidence for an association with this organelle (Fig. S2C).
-Furthermore, given the reported interaction of PfFKBP35 with heat shock proteins (1416), we also tested the parasitès response to heat stress, but could not detect altered heat-susceptibility between FKBP35KO and FKBP35WT cells (Fig. S2D).
+The delayed death of FKBP35KO is reminiscent of a phenotype observed in apicoplast-deficient parasites (35, 36).
+We therefore tested if PfFKBP35 is involved in apicoplast biology, i.e. the synthesis and/or export of isoprenoid precursors, but did not find evidence for an association with this organelle (Fig. S2C).
+Furthermore, given the reported interaction of PfFKBP35 with heat shock proteins (14, 16), we also tested the parasitès response to heat stress, but could not detect altered heat-susceptibility between FKBP35KO and FKBP35WT cells (Fig. S2D).